atesgoral/ates.dev/src/posts/2024-12-08-responsive-canvas/index.md

 browser's DPR (Device Pixel Ratio) is a multiplier that determines the physical pixel density of your screen.
 For example, if your DPR is `2.0`, then for every logical pixel, there are 4 physical pixels (2x2).
-To render this circle in the crispiest way possible we will apply the DPR as a multiplier to the canvas dimensions.
+To render this circle in the crispiest way possible we apply the DPR as a multiplier to the canvas dimensions.
 We'll also print your actual DPR instead of the "1.0" we hard-coded
 earlier: